oa-333/elog/README.md

 Points to note:

-- The deferred log target can receive 4.2 Million messages per second, that is an average latency of 238 nano-seconds per message
+- The deferred log target can receive 2.8M msg/sec, that is an average latency of 347 nano-seconds per message
+- The queued log target can receive 2.7M msg/sec
-- The quantum log target can receive 6.4 Million messages per second, that is an average latency of 156 nano-seconds per message
+- The quantum log target can receive 5.3M msg/sec, that is an average latency of 189 nano-seconds per message
-- The queued log target can receive 1.6 Million messages per second, and requires further investigation
+- The quantum log target, with binary logging, can receive 6.6M msg/sec, that is an average latency of 151 nano-seconds per message
+- The quantum log target, with binary logging and auto-cache, can receive 6.7M msg/sec
+- The quantum log target, with binary logging and pre-cache, can receive 7M msg/sec (at times 10M msg/sec was observed)

 All asynchronous loggers were configured with generous buffer sizes for testing peak performance.
 In reality this measures the peak performance during a log message burst.